KSashaDF/DFTools/README.md

 copy some code and print some other at code the same time.
 - Add a codelayer selection mode to the selection stick, and also most likely remove the local scope selection mode.
 - Add a `/code cancel` command.
 This command will cancel things such as code printing, code copying, piston highlighting, etc..
-- Add a configuration option to allow for quick item renaming to work with all items, not only number, text, and variable items.
 - Add a feature that detects whether the `/num` number range is under 9 numbers, if so, set the items in the players hotbar **but** move any items that are in the players hotbar to the players inventory if there is space. **Note that this will be the same as shift clicking the items.**